 Decide who will be responsible for parenting duties.
 For instance, who will pick up the children from school on a given day, who will read bedtime stories, who will take them to dentist or doctor’s appointments or school events, and who will help with homework.
 Stick to the schedule as much as possible: it helps your children feel more secure when they know what to expect.
 When a change needs to be made, make sure they know in advance whenever possible and understand that they will always be able to count on both parents to take care of them.

 Disagreements over money are one of the most common reasons for divorce, but when you’re living under the same roof while going through a divorce, it’s more important than ever to make a plan.
 Make a list of all the household expenses and decide who will pay for what.
 Make sure that expectations are realistic and can be met, and that each spouse has enough money left for personal expenses.

 Put blame and anger behind you and avoid arguments and accusations.
 Hopefully, living together while going through a divorce won’t last long, so keeping the peace can help you make the best of a difficult situation.
 Remember, too, that your children are watching.
 As parents, you are the most important models of respect your children will ever have.

 Discuss your divorce situation with an experienced Fresno & San Diego attorney

 Living together while divorcing can bring many challenges.
 As your legal advocate, we can get you through the process and help ensure that your goals are met.
-To schedule a confidential consultation with our Fresno and San Diego divorce attorney, please call us at (559) 785-3295 or contact us online.
+To schedule a confidential consultation with our Fresno and San Diego divorce attorney, please call us at 559-324-5427 in Fresno or 858-285-4315 in San Diego, or contact us online.